It doesn’t matter whether you’re introverts or not. No matter your locations nor your occupations. We share the same problem: we are all self-centred.

 A simpler approach, whatever your ambitions are.
 Have these meta-goals with you always.
 It’s a way of approaching and formulating your ambitions.

 - Tell the truth especially to yourself

 - Pray.
 Be humbled by something bigger than you

 - Respect yourself

-- Catalog your flaws for future improvement
+- Catalogue your flaws for future improvement

 - Always aware: you’re not different, you’re just as human as everyone else

-We are all self-centered after all.
+We are all self-centred after all.
 You can think of it as a problem or a solution, bad or good.
 It can lead to selfishness but it can also lead to character, inner integrity, and self-respect.

 If you build your internal well, your external will follow.

 Always centred yourself by focusing on and improving on your inside.
 Not your outside.